-- The element names and any notes they might have (you can configure the display to hide the notes) - The text values of each property represented by a column, where those values have been set; you can quickly edit any of the values - Icons in several columns, which indicate that the element has an associated object, file or linked document; you can double-click on these icons to display the object properties or document in the window in which it was created and, if necessary, you can edit the details - The elements in parent/child relationships
+- The element icons and names, and any notes they might have (you can configure the display to hide the icons and notes) - The text values of each property represented by a column, where those values have been set; you can quickly edit any of the values - Icons in several columns, which indicate that the element has an associated object, file or Linked Document; you can double-click on these icons to display the object properties or document in the window in which it was created and, if necessary, you can edit the details the 'Party Description' element is selected.
+If you click again on the element property, the margin line changes color, to indicate that the property is open for editing.
+For example: